FunHouse (pinball): Design

 Rudy—shown sleeping—with animatable eyes and mouth.
 The mouth conceals a kick-out hole.

-Early concept art by John Youssi used the name "CrazyHouse".
+Early concept art by John Youssi used the name "CrazyHouse", and in early stages of development the game was also called Side Show.

-FunHouses primary feature is the talking head of a ventriloquist dummy, named Rudy, located in the top right corner of the playfield.
+FunHouses primary feature is the talking head of a ventriloquist dummy, named Rudy, located in the top right corner of the playfield; the dummy was named Rudy by Pat Lawlor's daughter.
 Rudy responds to events in the game, including informing the player of special bonuses, taunting and heckling the player, and appearing to follow the ball with its eyes when certain targets are hit.
 Rudy is voiced by Ed Boon, and the technology behind Rudy's facial movements was dubbed "Pin-Mation" by Williams.

+The design of Rudy began with Lawlor instructing John Youssi to watch the 1978 film Magic, but other than the sinister tone, it added little detail to the identity of Rudy.

 A patent was granted which describes how "Rudy" works.
 The mouth is moved by an electric motor controlled by the games microprocessor.
 When the players successfully hits a ball into the mouth, it is ejected by a solenoid.
 The eyes are operated by a pair of pull-pull solenoids and follow the ball around the playfield.

 The theme and artwork were heavily inspired by Riverview Park, an amusement park near the manufacturer's headquarters which closed in 1967.
 Some elements of the backglass are based on the Aladdin's Castle attraction.
 The idea for Rudy's eyes moving was also inspired by this attraction which had large moving eyes.
 The park's Riverview Carousel is also depicted on the backglass.

 Two references to Pat Lawlor's previous game Whirlwind are on the playfield; a whirlwind at the entrance to the mystery mirror scoop, and Kansas feel the power at the top of the machine, behind Rudy.
 Whirlwind is set in Kansas, and "feel the power" is one of the callouts at the start of a multiball.